UMass-Embodied-AGI/CHAIC/README.md

     </tr>
 </table>

+## 📝 Submit Your Results

+You can submit your helper's results by opening a GitHub Issue, which should include your code and results.

-## 🛠️ Current Issues
+## 🛠️ Known Issues

-- [ ] We found that sometimes the wheelchair agent may block at corners due to its model shape, so temporarily the model of the wheelchair agent is replaced by another model to decrease the variance of results.
+We found that sometimes the wheelchair agent may block at corners due to its model shape, so another model (a limping person with the same capacity as the wheelchair agent) replaces the original model to decrease the variance of results.
-- [ ] We will release guidance on how to submit your results soon.